kwameadufah/kwameadufah/README.md

 **Welcome to My GitHub Profile 👋**

 Hello!
-I'm Prince Adufah, an Urban Planner, and aspiring Data Scientist & with a keen interest Geographic Information Systems, urban resilience, smart mobility and livable streets.
+I'm Prince Adufah, an Urban Planner, and aspiring Data Scientist & with a keen interest in Geographic Information Systems, urban resilience, and smart mobility.

 **📫 Connect with Me**